The Rotary Club of White River Junction, Vermont, USA

 The River Log

-The Pledge was led by Richard.
-The song "America the Beautiful" was led by Phil.
+The Pledge to the Flag was led by President Rich.
+The song "God Bless America" was led by Phil.

 The following Rotarians were happy because:

 * David FF - he can compliment the firefighters for the job they did fighting the fire at the corner of Rt 5 and Rt 4.
 David is sad for the fire.

 * Chip - he could compliment David Br for the talk he gave at the Hartford Historical Society.
 A happening in 1951 reminded Chip of arriving at White River Junction by train to go to camp in New London.
 He mentioned that the trip to New London was via pick up truck and they sat on their bags in the back of the truck.He mentioned that he saw on a computer that today was Juneteenth a celebration in 45 states of the end of slavery.

 Juneteenth, also known as Juneteenth Independence Day or Freedom Day, is an American holiday that commemorates the June 19, 1865, announcement of the abolition of slavery in the U.S. state of Texas, and more generally the emancipation of enslaved blacks throughout the former Confederacy of the southern United States.
 Its name is a portmanteau of "June" and "nineteenth", the date of its celebration.
 Juneteenth is recognized as a state holiday or special day of observance in forty-five states.